junchoi03/UkatoBot/README.txt

-Thank you for using my Bot Application
+Thank you for using my Discord Bot Code

 Libraries Required, Paste each command into your terminal: pip install Pillow